8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 > If you have a bunch of cash sitting on the sidelines it can cause a cash-drag on the portfolio.

 There are similar sentiments related to this idea.

-I started thinking about these sentiments recently as I've been doing the [401k rollover](#401k-rollover), because what I'm doing fits pretty closely to the [Investopedia article](https://www.investopedia.com/terms/m/markettiming.asp) description of market timing; however, I'm not sure if what I'm doing there actually is market timing, strictly speaking.
+I started thinking about these sentiments recently as I've been doing the [401k rollover](#401k-rollover), because what I'm doing fits pretty closely to the [Investopedia article](https://www.investopedia.com/terms/m/markettiming.asp) description of market timing; however, I'm not sure if what I'm doing there is market timing, strictly speaking.

 What’s the difference between market timing and taking advantage of an otherwise unfortunate circumstance; buying a dip?